raygun101/MarkupKit/README.md

 Images are discussed in more detail below.

 ### Fonts
-The value of any attribute whose name equals "font" or ends with "Font" is converted to an instance of `UIFont` before the property value is set.
+The value of any attribute whose name is equal to or ends with "font" is converted to an instance of `UIFont` before the property value is set.
 Fonts in MarkupKit are specified in one of two ways:

 * As an explicitly named font, using the full name of the font, followed by a space and the font size; for example, "HelveticaNeue-Medium 24"
 * As a dynamic font, using the name of the text style; e.g. "headline"